Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 I smiled and nodded in agreement.
 It had been an ordeal just getting to this

-point and the day had been a lot wilder than I would have wished.
-Then we
+point.
+The day had definitely been a lot wilder than I would have wished.

-agreed on one more thing - All's Well That Ends Well.
-Our
+agreed on one thing - All's Well That Ends Well.